Teaching

 Doctoral Supervision Training, Malmö University (2025) 3.5-week intensive course in PhD supervision theory, power dynamics, case-based pedagogy, and postgraduate governance; qualifications for docent and formal supervisor status.

-Organizing interdepartmental collaboration with the Media Technology: Web-Based Design and Development bachelor’s students from the Technology and Society (TS) department.
+Organizing interdepartmental collaboration with the Media Technology: Web-Based Design and Development bachelor’s students from the Technology and Society (TS) department for a Garbonomix app project.

 Collaborations include Smartr.se, World Wildlife Foundation in Sweden (WWF), Baltic Sea Project (SE), Swedish University of Agricultural Sciences (SE), Garbonomix (SE), High 5 Girls (DK), The Greater Sum (US), Toilets 4 All (CH), En Frisk Generation (SE), Malmö Ideella (SE) and Maternity Foundation (DK).

-Leads annual Copenhagen study-trip to various design institutions (Design Museum and Kontrapunkt) for six years.
+Leads annual Copenhagen study-trip to various design institutions (Design Museum, Kontrapunkt, Urgent Agency and Thorvaldsen) for seven years.

 Serves as committee member of the K3 workspace strategy, created the “Living Room”, “Focus Room” and “Collaboration Room” and hourly bookable spaces.

-Establishes research alignment and seminar collaborations possibility with the School of Advanced Studies (SAS) at University of London in 2025.
+Established research alignment and seminar collaborations with the School of Advanced Study (SAS) at the University of London in 2025.

-Organized virtual teaching, remote learning and interactive current course literature.
+Organized virtual teaching, remote learning and interactive multimodal course literature.

-Principal investigator (PI), Vertical Intergrated Projects (VIP) “Deepfakes: AI-Generated Media Creation, Detection, and Societal Impact” within the Sustainable Digitalisation Research Centre (SDRC) at Malmö University, 2025.
+Principal investigator (PI), Vertically Integrated Projects (VIP) “Deepfake Democracy Project” within the Sustainable Digitalisation Research Centre (SDRC) at Malmö University, 2025.

 Managing branding and marketing social media on Behance and Instagram for @maudesignprojects for the past six years.

-Nomination for the STINT Teaching Sabbatical Programme for Autumn 2026.
+Awarded the STINT Teaching Sabbatical Programme for Autumn 2026 for UCLA, Department of Information Studies.

 Developed and taught courses in the Visual Design Department within multiple programs at Bachelor’s and Master’s levels.
 Developed course and seminar partnerships with Media, Product, Interaction, Gaming, Fashion, Spatial, Textile, Glass on Bornholm and Architecture programs.